rurban/ctl/docs/algorithm.md

 unordered_set does not support ranges, nor count functions ending with `_n`.
 Such iterators on `unordered_set` make not much sense, as the order is random.

-All ranges in 2nd argument positions support generic iterators, i.e. `GI*` ranges, with the same value type, but any container types.
+Most ranges in 2nd argument positions support generic iterators, i.e. `GI*` ranges, with the same value type, but any container types.
+Just `search_range` and `find_first_of` are still broken for generic iterators.
+The STL has still much more limitations than the CTL.

 ## Member types